IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - As a user, I want to store my password encrypted
 - As a user, I want to use cookie session
+- As a user, I want to be dropped out from the application if I close the actual browser
 - As a user, I don't want to see my username on the url

 #### Sign Up

 - As a user, I want to sign up for the page so I can log in into the application
 - As a user, I want to give my username, password currency during the registration
+- As a user, I want to check whether
+- As a user, I want to give my currency from the given list
+    - The username is unique and get back toast message
+    - The username character is more than 5 character and get back error message
+    - The username character is more than 9 character and get back error message
+    - The given two password is the same or not, if not I want to get back toast message
+- As a user, I want to get back JavaScript alert about the redirection to the login page after the successful sign up

 #### Log In